 Your new word for the day is “debt vulture.”

-…which is a kind of business which specifically preys on those who are in debt.
+…which is a kind of business that specifically preys on those who are in debt.
 That can mean tax relief, or general debt relief or consolidation, credit repair, reverse mortgages, and so on.
 It’s a term we learned from an Australian consumer advocacy site, where apparently Australia has a problem with this industry too.

 Likewise, the United States has a debt vulture industry, and it’s huge!
 It goes on forever, basically taking advantage of people in dire straights by charging them outrageous fees for little to no service, sometimes even an outright scam.
-Beyond the other industries we’ve also covered, there’s payday and car title loans, mortgage loan modifications, high-interest credit offers, and much more.
+Beyond the other industries we’ve also covered, there are payday and car title loans, mortgage loan modifications, high-interest credit offers, and much more.

 Keep some of those above terms in mind, while we explore who owns Optima Tax Relief and what else they own.

 Based in Santa Ana, California, the people associated with Optima Tax Relief include: